beibingyangliuying/Bookkeeping_together/documents/EntityRelationship.md

 -   `OutCategory`: Categories of outcome.
 -   `InRecord`: Record your income.
 -   `OutRecord`: Record your outcome.
--   `TransferRecord`: Transfer record, which means transferring from one account to another.
+-   `TransferContact`: When transferring from one account to another, a row in `InRecord` and a row in `OutRecord` will be tied together.

 ---